-- (1) [Signatory States][States Parties] [undertake to][shall] provide for criminal jurisdiction over Private Military and Security Companies and its personnel when the company, or its parent or controlling company, is incorporated in, or is registered or domiciled in, or has its main place of business or substantial activities in the territory of that State or in a territory wherein it is able to exercise jurisdiction. - (2) [Signatory States][States Parties] [undertake to][shall] establish its jurisdiction through its domestic law over offences (11) provided for in this Instrument when such offences are committed: - (a) in the territory of that State (or a territory under its control); (12) - (b) on board a vessel flying the flag of that State or an aircraft registered under the laws of that State at the time the offence is committed; - (c) by a national of or person resident (13) in that State; - (d) against a national of or a person ordinarily resident in that State; - (e) outside the territory of that State (or a territory under its control), or its territorial waters, including to the extent allowed by the international Law of the Sea and the offence constitutes a crime under international law; (14)
+- (1) [Signatory States][States Parties] [undertake to][shall] provide for criminal jurisdiction over Private Military and Security Companies and its personnel when the company, or its parent or controlling company, is incorporated in, or is registered or domiciled in, or has its main place of business or substantial activities in the territory of that State or in a territory wherein it is able to exercise jurisdiction. - (2) [Signatory States][States Parties] [undertake to][shall] establish its jurisdiction through its domestic law over applicable offences (11) provided for in this Instrument when such offences are committed:

-- (f) by an alleged offender who is present in the territory of the [Signatory State][StateParty] after the commission of the offence in another State. - (3) This Instrument does not exclude any additional grounds for criminal jurisdiction that exist under international law or the domestic law of [Signatory States][States Parties].
+- (a) in the territory of that State (or a territory under its control); (12) - (b) on board a vessel flying the flag of that State or an aircraft registered under the laws of that State at the time the offence is committed; - (c) by a national of or person ordinarily resident (13) in that State; - (d) against a national of or a person ordinarily resident in that State; - (e) outside the territory of that State (or a territory under its control), or its territorial waters, including to the extent allowed by the international Law of the Sea in the Exclusive Economic Zone of any State or on the High Seas and the offence constitutes a crime under international law; (14) - (f) by an alleged offender who are is present in the territory of the [Signatory State][State Party] after the commission of the offence in another State. - (3) This Instrument does not exclude any additional grounds for criminal jurisdiction that exists under international law or the domestic law of [Signatory States][States Parties].

-[PARAGRAPH][ARTICLE] 11

-REGULATION OF THE USE AND ACQUISITION OF WEAPONS AS WELL AS THE USE OF FORCE
+[PARAGRAPH][ARTICLE] 11 REGULATION OF THE USE AND ACQUISITION OF WEAPONS AS WELL AS THE USE OF FORCE

-- (1) [Signatory States][States Parties] [undertake to][shall] adopt legislation to: - (a) regulate the acquisition, licensing, transfer, storage, transport and use of weapons by Private Military and Security Companies and their personnel in accordance with established international standards relating to arms control and norms, including International Humanitarian Law; - (abis)prohibit Private Military and Security Companies and their personnel from using weapons and/or engaging in any activities related to certain types of weapons, such as weapons of mass destruction, weapons which cause superfluous injury or unnecessary suffering, or which are to cause widespread, long-term and severe damage to the environment, as well as from trafficking in firearms, their parts, components or ammunition and other related accessories; - (ater) clarify that the use of force by Private Military and Security Companies must be guided by the personal right to self-defence unless explicitly authorised by law to perform wider tasks; - (b) require Private Military and Security Companies to effectively train their personnel in the law relating to the lawful use of force, with respect to the provision of private military and security services, including in a situation of armed conflict.
+- (1) [Signatory States][States Parties] [undertake to][shall] adopt legislation to: - (a) regulate the acquisition, licensing, transferimport, export, storage, transport and use of weapons by Private Military and Security Companies and their personnel in terms of international standards relating to arms control; accordance with established international standards relating to arms control and norms, including International Humanitarian Law;

-- (2) [Signatory States][States Parties] [undertake to][shall] introduce effective customs control and other forms of control over the import and export and re-import and reexport of weapons used by Private Military and Security Companies and their personnel. - (3) [Signatory States][States Parties][undertake to][shall] refrain from transferring arms when they assess, in accordance with applicable domestic laws, regulations and procedures and international obligations and commitments, that there is a clear risk that such arms might be used to commit or facilitate serious (gross?) violations or abuses of international human rights law or serious violations of international humanitarian law.
+- (abis) prohibit Private Military and Security Companies and their personnel from using weapons and/or engaging in any activities related to certain types of weapons, such as weapons of mass destruction, weapons which cause superfluous injury or unnecessary suffering, or which are to cause widespread, long-term and severe damage to the environment, as well as from trafficking in firearms, their parts, components or ammunition and other related accessories; - (ater) clarify that the use of force by Private Military and Security Companies must be guided by the personal right to self-defence unless explicitly authorised by law to perform wider tasks; - (b) require Private Military and Security Companies to effectively train their personnel in the law relating to the lawful use of force, with respect to the provision of private military and security services, including in a situation of armed conflict. - [2] [Signatory States][States Parties] [undertake to][shall] introduce effective customs control and other forms of control over the import and export and re-import and reexport of weapons used by Private Military and Security Companies and their personnel. - (3) [Signatory States][States Parties][undertake to][shall] refrain from transferring arms when they assess, in accordance with applicable domestic laws, regulations and procedures and international obligations and commitments, that there is a clear risk that such arms might be used to commit or facilitate serious (gross?) violations or abuses of international human rights law or serious violations of international humanitarian law.